wordshk/zilib/lists/index.md

 - charlist.json - old snapshot of words.hk data from https://words.hk/faiman/analysis/
   - TODO: update this.
-  - TODO: change this to csv (makes it easier to track diff history)
+  - TODO: change this to csv (makes it easier to track diff history) - Note that the current csv version has less data (no counts) :-/
   - Public Domain.

-- wordslist.json - newer snapshot of words.hk data from https://words.hk/faiman/analysis/wordslist.json
+- wordslist.csv - newer snapshot of words.hk data from https://words.hk/faiman/analysis/wordslist.csv
-  - TODO: change this to csv (makes it easier to track diff history)
   - Public Domain.
+  - Note that we are well aware of a multitude of various potential errors and (linguistically) controversial entries in the list.
+See "Decision Problem Avoidance" in README.md.
+Feel free to report errors, but PRs against this file will not be accepted since the file is downloaded directly from words.hk data source.

 - edb_charlist.txt - list of Hong Kong common characters from EDB ( https://www.edbchinese.hk/lexlist_ch/ )